eclab/grains/midi/docs/ModularMIDIConventionsForDevelopers.md

 ## Topology and Data Format

 There are no requirements placed on hardware transport or speed, except that a given modular platform should standardize on one approach.
-We provide the example below that we are using for the AE Modular system.
+We provide the example below illustrating usage on the AE Modular system.
 We then make topological and organizational recommendations.

 ### Example Transport Hardware: AE Modular